Who is this article for?

 Incydr Professional, Enterprise, Gov F2, and Horizon, no.

 This article describes how to view, add and customize user roles and how to remove or assign user roles to specific accounts.

 Your Code42 environment has a pre-existing set of user roles or privileges that can be applied to user accounts.
 These built-in user roles generally provide administrators with the fine-grained set of permissions and roles needed for most use cases.
 In addition, you can create your own custom roles for more flexible management of user permissions within your Code42 environment.

 - Only users with the SYSADMIN or System Administrator roles have the ability to add, delete, or edit roles.

 - Only a SYSADMIN can add the admin permission to a role, or edit and delete roles that have the admin permission.

-- You must have your own master server to create and modify custom roles.
+- You must have your own authority server to create and modify custom roles.
 If your Code42 environment is entirely within the Code42 cloud, you can only view roles and assign them to your users.

 Custom roles and permission dependencies

 Due to the dependency between permissions, your custom role may not perform as expected.
 If possible, use an existing role as a template, and carefully add or remove permissions from this duplicated role.
 Test all custom roles thoroughly before assigning them to users.